Kamaldev11/adani-stock-data-analysis/README.md

 ## Connect with Me

-Feel free to connect with me on LinkedIn: [Shreyash Supe](https://www.linkedin.com/in/shreyashsupe/)
+Feel free to connect with me on LinkedIn: [Kamal Dev](http://www.linkedin.com/in/kamaldev11)

-You can also reach me via email at: [shreyashsupe11@gmail.com](mailto:shreyashsupe11@gmail.com)
+You can also reach me via email at: [raokamal535@gmail.com]